kubeshop/testkube/docs/executor-soapui.md

 Use following command to get test execution details:
 $ kubectl testkube get execution 625404e5a4cc6d2861193c60
 ```

-Usage of the `-I` argument is highly suggested to get cleaner results.

 ## Reports, plugins and extensions